waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 docker run --gpus=all -v `pwd`:/opt/local pytorchtest python3 /opt/test/test.py
 ```

-Of course, running our test image in non-interactive mode bars us from accessing the
-generated graph image.
-You will want to modify your script to [parse command-line
-arguments](https://docs.python.org/3.7/library/argparse.html) for flexibility (rather than hard-coded paths).

 # Optimizing an image

 As a final note, you should consider revisiting your `Dockerfile` once you have
 verified that everything is working and optimize it.
 Optimizing entails:

-* Combine apt-get commands in a single `RUN` and remove caches at the end
+* Combine `apt-get` commands in a single `RUN` and remove caches at the end
-* Combine pip commands in a single `RUN` run and make sure that pip cache is removed
+* Combine `pip` commands in a single `RUN` run and make sure that the pip cache is removed

 # Pushing the image

 Once you are happy with your image and you want to use it on another machine, you will
 need to **push** it out to a registry.
 Otherwise, you will not be able to use the image
-on another machine without having to re-build it (kind of defeating the purpose of reusable
+on another machine without having to re-build it (therefore defeating the purpose of reusable
 images).

 For pushing an image, there are typically two sub-commands that come into play: